ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 - `File.read_opt` is supposed to open a file, read its contents and return it as a string wrapped in an option, if anything goes wrong `None` is returned.
-- `Yaml.of_string` parses a string an turns into an ad-hoc OCaml type
+- `Yaml.of_string` parses a string and turns it into an ad hoc OCaml type
-- `Yaml.find` recursively searches a key in a Yaml tree, if found, it returns the corresponding data, wrapped in an option
+- `Yaml.find` recursively searches for a key in a Yaml tree.
+If found, it returns the corresponding data, wrapped in an option
 - `Option.to_result` performs conversion of an **`option`** into a **`result`**.
 - Finally, `let*` stands for `Result.bind`.

-Since functions from the `Yaml` module both returns **`result`** data, it is easier to write a pipe which processes that type all along.
+Since both functions from the `Yaml` module return **`result`** data, it is easier to write a pipe which processes that type all along.
 That's why `Option.to_result` needs to be used.
-Stages which produce **`result`** must be chained using `bind`, stages which do not must be chained using some map function, in order for the result to be wrapped back into a **`result`**.
+Stages which produce **`result`** must be chained using `bind`, stages which do not must be chained using some map function to wrap their values back into a **`result`**.

 The map functions of the **`result`** module allows processing of data or errors, but the routines used must not fail, as `Result.map` will never turn an `Ok`